adbayb/poc-white-label/README.md

 **Constraints:**

+- [ ] To ease the white-label integration, the changes on the existing should be minimized (existing brand should "only" act as an entrypoint and delegate the integration to a new system)
 - [ ] Whatever the used tenancy model, a tenant-specific code should not leak inside another tenant
 - [ ] Server-side rendering